 Can you tell me more about the Newnham Senior Members?

 For information on the current teaching staff and Fellows for Modern and Medieval Languages, please visit our teaching webpages.

 Where do Newnham students go on their year abroad?

-What jobs do Newnham MML students go on to do?
+What jobs do MML students at Newnham go on to do?

-You’ll need to perform very well at A-Level (A*AA is the standard offer).
-We also consider your AS results and will look at your past performance, such as GCSEs – our successful applicants normally have six or more A* grades at GCSE, but each applicant is assessed individually and we can be flexible.
-Call or email us if you would like to talk it through.
+You’ll need to perform very well at A-Level: A*AA is the minimum.
+We will look at your past performance, such as GCSEs.
+But we assess you individually and can be flexible.
+Call or email us to talk it through.